sharp-circles/OWASP-10-A03-Injection/README.md

 Then, a little investigation around the application was necessary in order to understand workflows and services exposed.

 Lastly, we execute sqlmap following the RTFM indications for the penetration testing.
 We faced many errors on the course of the process.
-As a result, we have tailored the outcomes and explanation for deeper understanding.
+As a result, we have tailored the outcomes and explanations for deeper understanding.

 ## Output